pan-0/BLayout/DOCS.md

   struct header *h = blprev(p, sizeof(*h), alignof(struct header));  /* I'm sure this is perfectly fine, what could possible go wr */ int id = h->id;  /* Kaboom! */
   ```
   your computer would explode.
 You can't do this! _Even if it works_, you can't depend on this if you allocate using `blnext()`.
 Use `blprev()` instead.
-Remember that the two functions _layout objects differently_.
+Remember that the two functions _lay out objects differently_.

 [^2]: Which also means you can't use one function to retrieve objects in reverse order, if you allocated using the other.